awesomephant/blog/posts/monolith.md

 In *Monolith.mp4*, which appears to be the first in the sequence, we see three men in green overalls descending a slope and walking slowly toward the monolith.
 The fourth man, who is holding the camera, comments: *"Okay, the intrepid explorers go down to investigate the, uh, alien life form"*.
 In the following images[^4] the camera has followed the men down the slope, and we see them examining the monlith closer.
 Though the camera moves around throughout the sequence, we always see the monolith from a more or less frontal perspective.

-{% include fig.liquid, src: "/assets/monolith/IMG_3946-2.jpeg", caption: "IMG_3946", alt: "Monolith", source: "[Utah Department of Public Safety](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)", class: "small" %}
+{% include "fig.liquid", src: "/assets/monolith/IMG_3946-2.jpeg", caption: "IMG_3946", alt: "Monolith", source: "[Utah Department of Public Safety](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)", class: "small" %}

 *3946* is particularly evocative.
 We see two men, both wearing olive-green overalls and heavy boots, forming an element of repetition against the singular monolith.
 The worn rock face fills the background.
 One the men stands on the other's shoulders; his head reaching just above the monolith.
 He is holding two corners of the monolith to stablise himself as he turns slightly toward the left, looking across the top of the monolith at a point on the rock wall a few feet away.
 The mobile phone's camera brings the entire scene into sharp focus.

 It's perhaps the image that most effectively captures the *sublime* element of the scene - that elusive quality of physical, spiritual, and aesthetic greatness beyond human comprehension sought by artists since the 18th century.[^5] Here we see two men doing their very best to understand the object in front of them; we might even read the act of standing on one another's shoulders as a metaphor for the scientific method.
 But on top of the monolith, there is no knowledge to be found - only the towering, impenetrable, ancient rock face beyond.

-{% include fig.liquid, src: "/assets/monolith/chasseur.jpeg", caption: "Caspar-David Friedrich: The Chasseur in the Forest (1814).
+{% include "fig.liquid", src: "/assets/monolith/chasseur.jpeg", caption: "Caspar-David Friedrich: The Chasseur in the Forest (1814).
 Oil on canvas, 66×47cm.
 Private collection.", alt: "A lone hunter is seen among tall, dark trees in a winter landscape.", source: "Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Caspar_David_Friedrich_068.jpg)", class: "small" %}

 This sense of awe in the face of Nature is often associated with works by the English painter [J. M. W. Turner](https://www.tate.org.uk/art/artworks/turner-fishermen-at-sea-t01585) (1775-1851), but he never did much for me (maybe I grew up too far from the sea).
 I recognise it more easily in the stillness of a painting like Caspar David Friedrich's *Chasseur in the Forest* (1814).
 Here, too, the human figure shrinks away against an overwhelming landscape, the black trees resisting any attempt at enlightenment.